smrfeld/house-of-reps/README.md

 # House of representatives apportionments

+`houseofreps` implements apportionment methods for assigning seats in the US House of Representatives.

-Disclaimer: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.
-See [Terms of Service](https://www.census.gov/data/developers/about/terms-of-service.html).
+**Disclaimer: This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.
+See [Terms of Service](https://www.census.gov/data/developers/about/terms-of-service.html).**

 ## Data source

-The data source is from [https://www.census.gov](https://www.census.gov) and is completely described in the [correct_data](correct_data) folder.
+The data source is from [https://www.census.gov](https://www.census.gov) and is completely described in the [data](data) folder.

 ## Installation

-Clone the repo, navigate to inside the directory and run
+Local installation: clone the repo, then:
 ```
+pip install -r requirements.txt
-pip install .
+pip install -e .
 ```

-## Testing
+## Tests

+Tests are implemented for `pytest`.
 In the `tests` folder run:
 ```
 pytest
 ```